Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- Westbrook-Ikhine has caught 34 passes on 52 targets for 398 yards and three touchdowns, averaging 24.9 yards per game.
+- Westbrook-Ikhine has put up 398 yards (on 34 catches) and three touchdowns.
+He has been targeted 52 times, and is putting up 24.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Texans.